Study and Learning Skills and Strategies for Online Classesby Becton Loveless

 Leverage Social Media

 One way of staying motivated is by leveraging your social media circles to your advantage.
-Human beings are social creatures who enjoy being reward for their efforts.
+Human beings are social creatures who enjoy being rewarded for their efforts.
 Like it or not, people are more likely to stay motivated when they feel that they’re recognized for what they’re doing.
 Social media can perfectly fill this need.
 On social media networks, people are already connected to friends and family.
 By posting their progress online, they can get a few pats on the back for all the work they’ve done so far.
 Even just a few congratulations can make a person feel better about the work they’ve completed, and that boost to the go may be all they need to continue working toward finishing their education.
 However, social media is more than just a way of finding recognition for one’s efforts.

 Social media can also be a means by which people are held accountable.
 By regularly posting progress and sharing it among their friends and family, people can keep their social circles updated on how well they’re doing.
 This naturally gets close friends and family involved in helping a person complete their work.
 When progress comes to a slow and updates start happening, these same people will often be the first one to ask questions and ask a person about how well things are going.
 Just these small requests for updates can help keep a person focused on completing their online courses.